tzuhsien-kao/genio-tools/docs/index.rst

 .. note::

-	Not all the boards can be controller with this tool.
+	Not all the boards can be controlled with this tool.
 Please check your board documentation to know whether this tools can control your board.

 .. _FTDI: https://www.ftdichip.com/